40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive/New-VCN/readme.md

 ### 3.2.
 Manual Deployment Using Terraform CLI

-Pre-requisite to proceed: Terraform-CLI should be downloaded already.
+Prerequisite to proceed: Terraform-CLI should be downloaded already.

 1. Download the files in a local folder or clone the repository using command below:</br>
 ```